TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         update: yes (but does nothing for OS VMs)
         default: the value of zonename

+    hvm:

+        A boolean that depicts whether or not the VM is hardware virtualized.
+        This property is computed based on the "brand" property and is not modifiable.

+        type: boolean
+        vmtype: ANY
+        listable: yes
+        create: no
+        update: no

     image_uuid:

         This should be a UUID identifying the image for the VM if a VM was